bluetoother/ble-shepherd/README.md

 * [peripheral.write()](#API_write)
 * [peripheral.regCharHdlr()](#API_regCharHdlr)

-Some methods are not supported for noble submodule, they are listed in this table.
+Some methods are not supported for noble sub-module, they are listed in this table.
 (X: unsupported)

 | Interface                             | Method                | cc-bnp          |  noble          |
 | --------------------------------------| ----------------------| --------------- | --------------- |